 From the root ansible project directory execute the following command.

-ansible-playbook -i hosts.stage.yml build_fabric.yml --tags deploy
+ansible-playbook -i hosts.stage.yml fabric.yml --tags deploy

 Upon a successful run of the playbook your output should look as follows: